sumitkhatritamu/sumitkhatritamu.github.io/Machine_Learning.md

-Utilizing convolution neural networks (CNN) to indentify and characterize the scratch generated on the polymeric surfaces.
-With the ultimate goal of combining CNN model with FEA and virtual reality based scratch generation and visibility analysis.
+We are utilizing convolution neural networks (CNN) to identify and characterize the scratch generated on the polymeric surfaces.
+The ultimate goal is to combine the CNN model with FEA and virtual reality based on scratch generation and visibility analysis.
+Work in progress........updates will be posted soon.